Torksey

 Torksey is a small village in the West Lindsey district of Lincolnshire, England.
 The population of the civil parish at the 2011 census was 875.
-It is situated on the A156 road, 7 mi south of Gainsborough and 9 mi north-west of the city of Lincoln, and on the eastern bank of the tidal River Trent, which here forms the boundary with Nottinghamshire.
+It is situated on the A156 road, 7 mi south of Gainsborough and 9 mi north-west of Lincoln, and on the eastern bank of the tidal River Trent, which here forms the boundary with Nottinghamshire.

 It is notable historically as the site of a Roman canal, a major Viking camp, the late medieval Torksey Castle and the Torksey Viaduct.

+Etymology

+Torksey is derived from an Anglo-Saxon place name (OE Turecesīeġ), which comprises a personal name (Turec) + īeġ (island) - meaning Turec's island.
+The campsite of the Great Heathern Army was likely situated on the island referred to in the name - a prominent bluff north of the current village, partially surrounded by marshes and with the River Trent on its western boundary.
+This effectively created an island that could easily be defended and provided a good vantage point over the surrounding flood plain.

 History

 Foss Dyke, a Roman canal constructed in or about the 2nd century, joins the River Trent by way of a series of lock-gates about 0.5 mi south of the village.

 During the 9th century, Torksey was part of the Anglo-Saxon Kingdom of Lindsey.
 In the late 860s, a Viking invasion force known to the English as the "Great Heathen Army" conquered eastern England.
 In 871–2, the Vikings established a winter camp in London, but returned to Northumbria soon afterwards, following a rebellion against their rule.
 During 872–3, the Great Heathen Army established its winter quarters at Torksey.
+The archaeological remains of the winter camp lie between the modern villages of Torksey and Marton east of the River Trent.
+Geophysical surveys and excavations revealed that the winter camp occupied a total area of roughly fifty-five hectares.
+Mark Blackburn was the first to conduct archaeological investigations of the site.
+A further project was developed from the 2011 investigations and was carried out between the British Museum in partnership with the University of York and with the support of the British Academy, Society of Antiquaries of London, and the Robert Kiln Trust.
+Archaeological data continues to be acquired via metal detecting and over one thousand items of Viking-Age metalwork have been discovered.

 The now Grade I listed 16th-century Torksey Castle was destroyed in August 1645 during the English Civil War; its remains are on the river side of the dike which separates it from dry land.